 Seats are limited, so sign up today!

 NOTE: This workshop will require in-person participation from all participants.
-Each participant must present proof of vaccination and a negative COVID test administered within 72 hours of the workshop’s start.
+Each participant must present proof of vaccination.
 Any and all questions, please reach out to [email protected]